 It’s exciting to learn confirm you are pregnant.
 But with pregnancy comes a few pregnancy discomforts that aren’t so exciting.
 In fact they can sometimes be downright uncomfortable.

 10 Less-Desirable Side Effects Of Pregnancy & Tips on How to Relieve Them

 First, it’s important to note that some women sail through pregnancy glowing and with an ease of being that makes the rest of us green with envy (even in addition to the morning sickness).
-Point being: keep a positive mental attitude because every woman is different and some of you may never experience any of the following to an uncomfortable or debilitating degree.
-Just take your pregnancy one day at a time.
+Regardless of those fortunate souls, it’s helpful to keep a positive mental attitude because every woman is different and some of you may never experience any of the following side effects of pregnancy.
+Just take it one day at a time.

 - Fatigue.
 Fatigue is most common during the first and third trimesters, and no wonder.
 There’s an awful lot going on in there!
 The best thing you can do when you’re tired is to sleep.
 If this isn’t possible, try to get your feet up and yourself into a reclined position as much as possible.
-Pregnancy anemia can be another cause of fatigue.
+On the flip side, some women find that daily exercise helps with excessive fatigue.
 Prenatal care is imperative so your doctor can check your blood levels and ensure your dietary intake is adequate.

 - Heartburn/Indigestion.
 Between hormonal fluctuations and the ever-shrinking confines of the abdominal cavity, your poor stomach has a lot to contend with.
 Indigestion and heartburn are common as a result.
 Again, eating more small meals, rather than a few large ones, will help.
 Try to finish meals at least a couple of hours before you lay down so food and digestive juices are less apt to be pushed back up into the esophagus.